Project

 • 89 trees to be felled

-• 137 trees to secure (pruning and bracing)
+• 137 trees to be secured (pruning, cabling and bracing)

 • 180 trees to be planted